AbinTAbey/PMGSY_Scheme_Classification_ML-Capstone-Project/README.md

 * **Link:** [https://aikosh.indiaai.gov.in/web/datasets/details/district_wise_pension_data_under_the_national_social_assistance_programme_nsap_1.html](https://aikosh.indiaai.gov.in/web/datasets/details/district_wise_pension_data_under_the_national_social_assistance_programme_nsap_1.html)
 * **File in this repository:** `PMGSY_DATASET.csv`

-**Note on Data Granularity:** The provided dataset contains *aggregated district-level data* (e.g., total beneficiaries, total male/female in a district).
-While the model accurately predicts the most appropriate scheme for a given district's profile, a future enhancement would involve acquiring individual-level applicant data for direct applicant-specific predictions.
+**Note on Data Granularity:**
+The provided dataset contains *aggregated project-level data* at the state and district level (e.g., number and length of road and bridge works sanctioned, associated costs, completion status, and expenditures, all linked to a specific scheme).
+While the developed machine learning model accurately classifies individual projects into their corresponding PMGSY scheme using these features, future enhancements could involve working with more granular data—such as work-level or real-time project activity records—to enable even finer and more dynamic scheme predictions.

 ## Technologies Used